iLib-js/ilib-mono/README.md

 The first method, localizing the entire file, has the advantage that you don't need to change your code in order to read the translated file.
-You just need to pick the file for the right locale.
+You just need to pick the righ file for the current locale.

-The second method is similar to the first method above, except that it can save space because all of the non-localizable data is not duplicated.
+The second method is similar to the first method above, except that it can save space because all of the non-localizable data in the original json file is not duplicated.
 In this case, you would need to load in the English file first, then mix-in the localized file to override all the localizable strings.

 ## Key/Value Pairs

-Since this method is easier, we will describe this one first.
-In the absence of any other information, this plugin will assume the json file is a simple object where the property names are the keys and the property values are the strings to translate.
+In the absence of any schema information, a default schema will be applied.
+The plugin will assume thjat the json file is a simple object where the property names are the keys and the property values are the strings to translate.